Teaching ECE 4760 | ECE 5760 | ECE 4920 | Student Designs |

-I teach three courses in Electrical and Computer Engineering this year, ECE 4760 in the fall and ECE 5760 and ECE 3400 in the spring.
+I teach three courses in Electrical and Computer Engineering this year, ECE 4760 in the fall and ECE 5760 and ECE 4920 in the spring.
 ECE 4760 covers microcontrollers as components in electronic design.
 ECE 5760 deals with system-on-chip design using Verilog and C to design FPGA circuits for embedded applications.
 Both courses have an extensive, 5-week, design component.
-ECE 3400 is an introductory design course featuring group robot projects.
+ECE 4920 is a technical writing course for students who have taken 4760.
 Student designs contains undergraduate and Masters of Engineering work in ECE and Neurobiology done since 1998.
 An Older Material link contains other web-documented courses.
 Proposed course.

 Research Projects | Hardware and software

 The projects section contains details of my work since 1998.
 Some of the projects

 are blog-like, lab notebook style, while others are more finished.

 Some are elaborations of the methods sections of papers and contain the code used to

 analyze data.
 The image to the right is from an attempt at using nonlinear time-series analysis to investigate toadfish chaotic vocalization.

 The hardware and software techniques section contains various items connected to research, teaching, or simply trying to understand the methods section of some paper.
 These tend to be fairly specialized.